 Hello doctor,

-I am a 31 year old woman.
-This problem started about four years ago around the same time I was diagnosed with Hashimoto's thyroiditis.
-And, I suffer from a constant and persistent urge to urinate concentrated in my urethra.
-Sometimes, it is accompanied with pressure, discomfort, slight pain, twitching, or spasming.
+I am a 31-year-old woman.
+This problem started four years ago when I was diagnosed with Hashimoto's thyroiditis.
+And I suffer from a constant and persistent urge to urinate concentrated in my urethra.
+Sometimes, it is accompanied by pressure, discomfort, slight pain, twitching, or spasming.
 My urine flow is weak and hesitant, and I have to strain or push to empty my bladder, and sometimes I feel that I have not completely emptied my bladder.
-The urodynamics study did not show an overactive bladder, and my urogynecologist told me that it showed that my bladder did not mount a good contraction.
+The urodynamics study did not show an overactive bladder, and my urogynecologist told me it showed that my bladder did not mount a good contraction.
 Please advise.

 Hello,